 When finished with your cigarette, thoroughly extinguish it in the ashtray to prevent other cigarette butts from catching fire.
-After using the ashtray, close the lid completely.
+After using the ashtray, push it back in completely.

 To remove the ashtray, pull it out from the front cup holder.